The Arctic

 Wetlands are fast responders to an increase in regional warming.

-potential to abruptly release a catastrophic amount of methane to the atmosphere, though considered unlikely.
+Arctic methane hydrate has the potential to abruptly release a catastrophic amount of methane to the atmosphere, though this is considered unlikely.

-However at a certain amount of thawing permafrost thaw becomes self perpetuating - irreversible.
+However at a certain amount of thawing permafrost thaw becomes self-perpetuating - irreversible.
 This because the microbial activity generates heat inside the thawing permafrost.
 Todays emissions of methane, CO and nitrous oxide from thawing permafrost is irreversible.

 Loss of Arctic summer sea ice effect on Northern hemisphere PDF.

-The vast expanse of Arctic summer sea ice (and spring-summer snow) have a cooling effect on the region which moderates the climate and weather of the temperate northern hemisphere.
-This the Arctic summer air conditioner for the entire Northern hemisphere (as described by scientists).
+This is the Arctic summer air conditioner for the entire Northern hemisphere (as described by scientists).
 The loss of the 'albedo' cooling effect will disrupt the climate and increase extreme weather in northern latitudes.
 Research shows this has started already and linked to polar jet stream disturbance.

 Less Arctic albedo cooling results in more Arctic warming, an amplifying feedback called Arctic/polar amplification.